 Training and events bookings

-- The fee for all training workshops includes the provision of tea, coffee, fruit and biscuits.
+- Delivery method and location of each event will be clearly marked on the event subpage.
+The fee for all in-person training workshops includes the provision of tea, coffee and refreshments.
 Lunch is provided in addition to this at full-day training events.

-- Please note that you are not allowed to film or record at any of our events—nor are you permitted to reproduce and/or distribute any of the materials given out.
+- Please note that you are not allowed to film or record at any of our in-person or online events – nor are you permitted to reproduce and/or distribute any of the materials provided during or after the event outside of your organisation without prior permission.

 - We prefer bookings by credit or debit card via Eventbrite.
-In case this is not possible for you, we are happy to arrange an invoice.
+In case this is not possible for you, we are happy to arrange an invoice, there is a £5 admin charge for this service.
 Please email us at events@thinkNPC.org with the following information: name of participant, position in organisation, email address, dietary requirements, contact & address to send invoice to.
 Payments must be made prior to the event.
 Invoices are payable within 21 days from date of invoice.
 In case you register at short notice (less than 21 days in advance), please note that we kindly ask you to execute the payment at your earliest convenience prior to the event.

 - We will use the information above to contact you regarding logistical arrangements ahead of the event and to seek your feedback after the event.
-If the event is held at an offsite location we will share your information with the venue when required to do so.
+If the event is held at an offsite location or using a third party website we will share your information with the venue and/or platform when required to do so.

 - You can sign-up here to hear more about NPC’s events and resources and/or NPC’s newsletter.
 We will not add you to our mailing list without your explicit consent.